Where to Taste Balsamic Vinegar in Bologna | Local Tastings & Shops

 What is FICO Eataly World and is it worth visiting in Bologna?

 FICO Eataly World is a large food and farming park on the outskirts of Bologna, dedicated to Italian food production.
-It houses live production demonstrations, market stalls, restaurants, and specialist shops — including Le Terre Del Balsamico, one of the best places in Bologna for a balsamic vinegar tasting.
+It houses live production demonstrations, market stalls, restaurants, and specialist shops — including Le Terre Del Balsamico.
 Entry is free.
-It is a good option if you want a broad overview of Italian food culture without leaving the city, though it is a more commercial experience than visiting an actual producer.
+It is a reasonable option for a broad overview of Italian food culture, though it is a more commercial experience than visiting an actual producer or the Giusti Boutique in the city centre.

 Discover more from Emilia Delizia